Remember Old Fashion Mason Jars

-Mason jars are used for practically everything nowadays, including making homemade rock candy to decorations for Halloween.
+Mason jars are used for practically everything nowadays.
 If you have a few mason jars laying around, you can also use them to make mindful school lunches for your kids.
 Listed below are just a few options.

 5 Creative Mason Jar Lunch Ideas